-- New - Read the joint ANA/AAN Policy Agenda for Nurse-Lead Care Coordination
+- Joint ANA/AAN Policy Agenda for Nurse-Lead Care Coordination

-- Read ANA’s Framework for Measuring Nurses’ Contributions to Care Coordination
+- ANA’s Framework for Measuring Nurses’ Contributions to Care Coordination

-- Read ANA's Position Statement Care Coordination and Registered Nurses' Essential Role.
+- ANA Position Statement: Care Coordination and Registered Nurses' Essential Role.

-- Read ANA's Executive Summary of The Value of Nursing Care Coordination: A White Paper of the American Nurses Association.
+- Executive Summary of The Value of Nursing Care Coordination: A White Paper of the American Nurses Association.

-- Read ANA's The Value of Nursing Care Coordination: A White Paper of the American Nurses Association
+- The Value of Nursing Care Coordination: A White Paper of the American Nurses Association

-- Read ANA's The Value of Nursing Care Coordination: Annotated Bibliography
+- The Value of Nursing Care Coordination: Annotated Bibliography

-- Read ANA's Executive Summary of Medicare Payment for Registered Nurse Services and Care Coordination
+- ANA Executive Summary of Medicare Payment for Registered Nurse Services and Care Coordination

-- Read ANA's Medicare Payment for Registered Nurse Services and Care Coordination
+- ANA Medicare Payment for Registered Nurse Services and Care Coordination